koehlertimo/QuoteMaker/README.md

 python main.py
 ```

-If it don`t please make an issue request and i will help you.
+If it don`t work please make an issue request and i will help you.

 ## Release History